Florian Neuschwander

 8 exercises to strengthen knees for running

-These knee-strengthening exercises can easily be incorporated into your training routine before or after your run, regardless of your fitness level.
+These knee-strengthening exercises can easily be incorporated into your training routine as you target your next personal goal and will help you improve stability and avoid injury.

 While most runners aren’t competing in high-level events like Atkinson, it’s still important to build out a routine that strikes a balance between testing your limits and respecting your body.
 By focusing on building strength and mobility early on in your running journey, you’ll see real results later down the line.